 There is a public outcry when oil companies make exorbitant amounts of money.
 We import approximately 1.1 million barrels per day of gasoline and gasoline components.
 The cost of gasoline is higher than crude oil because one must refine the oil to get gasoline.
 Gasoline would cost $15 to $20 more per barrel compared to crude oil.
 Yet, there is another outcry when oil companies suggest building a refinery, which could reduce the trade deficit by roughly $18,000,000 a day.
 Our gasoline vehicles can take up to ten percent ethanol.
 Ten percent ethanol by volume means 14 billion gallons of ethanol per year.
 This can replace 9.3 billion gallons of gasoline per year or 0.61 million barrels of gasoline per day, which would further reduce our trade deficit by $46,000,000 a day.
 Yet, some of the same people that denounce gasoline refineries denounce ethanol refineries in their backyard and yet they say they want us to get off the dependence of foreign oil.

 We have analysts that tell us how great the economy is doing and how low the unemployment is.
-Other analysts are telling us how corn ethanol is economically hurting the poor people.
+Other analysts are telling us how corn ethanol is economically hurting poor people.
 Other analysts say that corn ethanol is not the most efficient way to make ethanol.
 Indeed, President Bush himself has said that cellulosic ethanol is the optimum process.
 Does President Bush realize he is acknowledging that the corn we eat will not be part of the end result of ethanol forever?
 There are about 170 corn ethanol producers that will not be able to produce cellulosic ethanol without serious technological advancement.
-According to the Deputy Secretary for the Environment of SÃ£o Paulo, Brazil, Suani Teixeira Coelho, sugar cane producers must show technological advancement in order to have their licenses renewed.
+According to the Deputy Secretary for the Environment of SÃ£o Paulo, Brazil, Suani Teixeira Coelho, sugar cane producers must show technological progress to have their licenses renewed.
 Will the United States make these same requirements?

-Cosan is one of the worlds largest producers, growers, and processors of sugar cane.
-Sugar cane is the raw material used to produce sugar, alcohol, ethanol and electricity from bagasse.
+Cosan is one of the world’s largest producers, growers, and processors of sugar cane.
+Sugar cane is the raw material used to produce sugar, alcohol, ethanol, and electricity from bagasse.
 Paulo Diniz, Chief Financial Officer, Cosan, S.A., will join us today to talk about Assessing opportunities & planning for future growth

-There is an elephant in the room and the question is begging to be asked; how can Brazil become part of Americas solution?
+There is an elephant in the room, and the question is begging to be asked; how can Brazil become part of America’s solution?
 Many of our farmers were barely making ends meet five years ago.
 Some farmers sold their property to developers because they could no longer afford to be farmers.
-The farmers that are left are creating energy that oil companies dont own.
+The farmers that are left are creating energy that oil companies don’t own.
 They are creating competition in a market that has had virtually no competition for years.

 Most people agree that we need more ethanol and we need it now.
 The United States is close to the production of cellulosic ethanol.
 Funding for research and development to produce ethanol from garbage was just given to a California company.
 Brazil is a friendly nation to the United States and trade between the two countries should be increased.
 Certainly, if we can find a way to trade with politically troubled Venezuela, we should be able to find a way to trade with Brazil.
 But the question remains, how do we take the tariff off Brazilian ethanol and still keep competition between ethanol and oil alive at the gas station?
-Brazil diversified their energies to include their farmers.
+Brazil diversified its energies to include its farmers.
 How will Brazilian importers import their ethanol to the United States and be part of the solution, part of the competition?

 These are issues that need to be addressed if we are to go forward.